René Descartes: God

 Descartes also wrote a response to external world skepticism.
 Through this method of skepticism, he does not doubt for the sake of doubting but to achieve concrete and reliable information.
 In other words, certainty.
 He argues that sensory perceptions come to him involuntarily, and are not willed by him.
 They are external to his senses, and according to Descartes, this is evidence of the existence of something outside of his mind, and thus, an external world.
-Descartes goes on to show that the things in the external world are material by arguing that God would not deceive him as to the ideas that are being transmitted, and that God has given him the "propensity" to believe that such ideas are caused by material things.
+Descartes goes on to argue that the things in the external world are material by arguing that God would not deceive him as to the ideas that are being transmitted, and that God has given him the "propensity" to believe that such ideas are caused by material things.
 Descartes also believes a substance is something that does not need any assistance to function or exist.
 Descartes further explains how only God can be a true "substance".
 But minds are substances, meaning they need only God for it to function.
 The mind is a thinking substance.
 The means for a thinking substance stem from ideas.

 Descartes steered clear of theological questions, restricting his attention to showing that there is no incompatibility between his metaphysics and theological orthodoxy.
 He avoided trying to demonstrate theological dogmas metaphysically.
 When challenged that he had not established the immortality of the soul merely in showing that the soul and the body are distinct substances, he replied, "I do not take it upon myself to try to use the power of human reason to settle any of those matters which depend on the free will of God."

+Mathematics

+x for unknown; exponential notation

+Descartes "invented the convention of representing unknowns in equations by x, y, and z, and knowns by a, b, and c".
+He also "pioneered the standard notation" that uses superscripts to show the powers or exponents; for example, the 2 used in x2 to indicate x squared.

+Analytic geometry

+One of Descartes's most enduring legacies was his development – together with Pierre de Fermat – of Cartesian or analytic geometry, which uses algebra to describe geometry; the Cartesian coordinate system is named after him.
+Descartes' work on geometry was written to demonstrate its application to correct reasoning he discussed in the Discourse on the Method, which consists of reasoning based on self-evident principles.
+He was first to assign a fundamental place for algebra in the system of knowledge, using it as a method to automate or mechanize reasoning, particularly about abstract, unknown quantities.